seanangio/aug15/README.md

 Indian Independence Day speeches, delivered annually on 15 August since 1947.

-Recent speeches are easily found online.
+Recent speeches are easily found online from the [Press Information Bureau](https://pib.gov.in).
 For older speeches, I was able to find them in volumes of collected speeches in the libraries of Jawaharlal Nehru University and the Nehru Memorial Museum.
 Speeches in those volumes were digitized by uploading images to Google Drive’s native OCR feature.

 The data set is only missing speeches from 1962 and 1995.
 Please contact me if you’re able to find the speech for those years!
 Or evidence of one